Yash-Kumarr/logicc/README.md

 I am currently a computer engineering student at Thapar Institute of Engineering and Technology.
 💻I am an avid learner and always yearn for learning new logical building skills.
 I am a coder with a passion for learning new technologies and solving problems.
-I am learning and working in the areas of Web Development, Videoediting
+I am learning and working in the areas of Web Development, Videoediting, App-Development

 📫 How to reach me: yashkumarhoppkins@gmail.com
 Skills ⛰️
 -JAVA
+-C++,C
+-DSA
 -HTML
 -CSS